krzysztofla/Design.Patterns.Examples/README.md

 Factory is a component responsible for wholesale creation of object (it's opposite to Builder since builder is constructing multiparameter object step by step).
 - You know you need factory when creation logic becomes too complex (like for example struct witch has a lot of lists and properties in it).
 - In Go we use a lot of factories as constructors like in other programming languages.

+# Adapter

+Adapter is a structural design pattern, which allows incompatible objects to collaborate.
+The Adapter acts as a wrapper between two objects.
+It catches calls for one object and transforms them to format and interface recognizable by the second object.